gao666999/SSBONDPredict/SSBONDwebsite/README.md

 ## SSBOND Website
-* the program inside this folder are the source code about SSBOND website, the website was developed with django, you can run the website simlely by:
+* the program inside this folder are the source code about SSBOND website, the website was developed with django, you can use the website simplely by run:
 ```
 python mangage.py runserver
 ```
-* **filename.txt** can recorded the pdbID has ever been processed.
+* **filename.txt** can record the pdbID has been processed by this website.

-* **media** is a folder can storage the pdbfiles users have uploaded or download from the Protein Data Bank, the file of the predicted result is also stored in media.
+* **media** is a folder can storage the pdbfiles users had uploaded from local or download from the Protein Data Bank, the file records the predicted result is also stored in media.

-* **project** inside this folder are some programs about this website's bankgroud.
+* **project:** :inside this folder are some programs about this website's bankgroud.

-* **static** inside this folder are some static files and network model.
+* **static** :inside this folder are some static files and network model.